bevyengine/bevy/docs/plugins_guidelines.md

 In the case of a plugin for Bevy, a few screenshots or movies/animated GIFs from your examples can really help understanding what your plugin can do.

-Additionnaly, it can be interested to list:
+Additionally, it can be helpful to list:

 * Stages added by the plugin
 * Systems used